lofidevops/simplenlp/README.md

       * If you see a warning, you probably missed the `initwordy` step above.

-4. Open http://localhost:8000 in your browser

-      * The results table starts empty.

-5. Choose and upload a text file to add it to the results.

-      * You will get an error if you attempt to upload a non-text file.
-Go back and try again.
+4. See the "Usage" and "Notes" sections for Docker for more details.

-      * You will get an error if you missed the `initwordy` step while bootstrapping Django.
+      * You will get an error when uploading text files if you missed the `initwordy` step while bootstrapping Django.
 Stop the site, run the `initwordy` command and try again.

-6. Sample sentences are truncated.
-Hover over a sample to see the full sentence.

-7. Keep uploading text files to recalculate the results.
-Duplicate filenames will overwrite existing documents and related results.

-### Notes

-* To inspect the database, visit the admin site http://localhost:8000/admin/ and log in with the superuser credentials created above.

-* To remove a document from the results, you must delete it through the admin interface.

 ## Testing